Dortmund beats Bremen 4-1, revives Champions League hopes - WHIZ News

-BERLIN (AP) — Erling Haaland ended his a four-game scoreless run to help Borussia Dortmund beat Werder Bremen 4-1 and cut the distance the Bundesliga’s Champions League qualification spots on Sunday.
+BERLIN (AP) — Erling Haaland ended his four-game scoreless run to help Borussia Dortmund beat Werder Bremen 4-1 and cut the distance to the Bundesliga’s Champions League qualification spots on Sunday.

 Dortmund profited from fourth-place Eintracht Frankfurt’s defeat to Borussia Mönchengladbach the day before to move four points behind Frankfurt with five games of the season remaining.

-Note: This story has been corrected to show that Haaland’s first goal was in the 34th minute, not 24th.